History of Croatia: European Union and NATO Membership (2013–present)

 In January 2020, the former prime minister Zoran Milanović of the Social Democrats (SDP) won the presidential election.
 He defeated center-right incumbent Kolinda Grabar-Kitarović of the ruling Croatian Democratic Union (HDZ).
 In March 2020, the Croatian capital Zagreb experienced a 5.3 magnitude earthquake which caused significant damage to the city.
 In July 2020, the ruling center-right party HDZ won the parliamentary election.
 On 12 October 2020 right-wing extremist Danijel Bezuk attempted an attack on the building of the Croatian government, wounded a police officer in the process, and then killed himself.
 In December 2020.
 Banovina, one of the less developed regions of Croatia was shaken by a 6.4 M earthquake which killed several people and destroyed the town of Petrinja.
 Throughout two and half years of the global COVID-19 pandemic, 16,103 Croatian citizens died from the disease.
 In March 2022, a Soviet-made Tu-141 drone crashed in Zagreb, most likely due to the 2022 Russian invasion of Ukraine.
 On 26 July 2022, Croatian authorities opened Pelješac Bridge, thus connecting the southernmost part of Croatia with the rest of the country.
 On 1 January 2023 Croatia became a member of both the Eurozone and Schengen Area.
+Following the 2024 parliamentary elections, the governing coalition between the conservative HDZ and the right-wing populist Homeland Movement marked a shift in the country's political landscape.
+This period saw heightened polarization and criticism regarding the normalization of controversial historical symbols and revisionism in the public sphere, as highlighted by international civil rights monitoring.
+These tensions culminated in late 2025 and 2026 through a series of widespread anti-fascist marches and subsequent legal and public debates over the freedom of assembly and speech.